 Partnerships

-The partnership between Serrapilheira and Companhia das Letras has already resulted in two scientific outreach books.
-In 2019, the Portuguese version of “Ignorance – How It Drives Science” was released in Brazil.
-In the book, neuroscientist Stuart Firestein argues that the engine of science is not knowledge but rather the doubts and uncertainties about everything we do not know.
+The partnership between Serrapilheira and the publishing house Companhia das Letras has already resulted in two books on scientific dissemination.
+In 2019, the Portuguese version of “Ignorance: How It Drives Science” was released in Brazil.
+In the book, neuroscientist Stuart Firestein argues that the driving force behind science is not knowledge, but rather doubts and uncertainties about everything we do not know.
 Learn more.

-In 2022, physicist Rafael Chaves released “Quantum Uncertainty – The Mysteries of a Theory and the New Era of Information” through Zahar, in partnership with Serrapilheira, about the most successful theory in physics: quantum mechanics.
-Chaves began engaging in scientific outreach two years earlier, writing for the Serrapilheira blog at Folha de S.Paulo, Fundamental Science.
+In 2022, physicist Rafael Chaves launched the book “Quantum Uncertainty: The Mysteries of a Theory and the New Information Age,” published by Zahar in partnership with Serrapilheira, about the most successful theory in physics: quantum physics.
+Chaves began his scientific outreach two years earlier, writing for Serrapilheira’s blog in Folha de S.Paulo, Ciência Fundamental (Fundamental Science).

 Confap and FAPs

-Serrapilheira has established partnerships with the National Council of State Research Support Foundations (Confap) and the FAPs of São Paulo (Fapesp), Rio de Janeiro (Faperj), and Santa Catarina (Fapesc), intending to expand support for young scientists in the states.
+Serrapilheira has established partnerships with the Conselho Nacional das Fundações Estaduais de Amparo à Pesquisa (Confap) and with the FAPs of São Paulo (Fapesp), Rio de Janeiro (Faperj), and Santa Catarina (Fapesc), with the aim of expanding support for young scientists in the states.

-These partnerships can take two forms: through co-financing, Serrapilheira and the FAPs may jointly support scientists selected through the institute’s public call.
-Alternatively, through unilateral support from the FAPs, scientists from their respective states who reach the final phase in the Serrapilheira selection process but do not receive institute support due to budget limitations may receive funding from the foundations.
+These partnerships can take two forms: through co-financing, Serrapilheira and the FAPs can jointly support scientists selected through the institute’s public call for applications.
+Through unilateral support from the FAPs, scientists from their respective states who reach the final stage of the Serrapilheira selection process but do not receive support from the institute due to budget constraints will be able to receive funds from the foundations.

 Faperj

-In partnership with the Carlos Chagas Filho Foundation for Research Support of the State of Rio de Janeiro (Faperj), Serrapilheira launched a public call aimed at Black and Indigenous scientists.
-The goal is to stimulate the exchange of ideas among scientists who will work, in this case, specifically in ecology.
-Selected candidates will join research groups in the state of Rio de Janeiro where they have neither been educated nor previously worked and will receive a monthly scholarship of R$ 8,000, plus up to R$ 700,000 to fund research for three years, renewable for two more years.
-An additional R$ 100,000 will be specifically available to integrate and train people from underrepresented groups in the research teams.
+In partnership with the Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro (Faperj), Serrapilheira launched a public call for proposals aimed at black and indigenous scientists.
+The goal is to stimulate the exchange of ideas among scientists—who, in the case of this call, work specifically in ecology.
+Selected candidates join research groups in the state of Rio de Janeiro in which they have neither graduated nor worked before and receive a monthly stipend of R$8,000, in addition to up to R$700,000 to fund their research for three years, renewable for two more years.
+An additional R$ 100,000 is available specifically for the integration and training of people from groups underrepresented in research teams.

 ICTP-SAIFR

-In 2021, Serrapilheira launched its first program aimed at scientists who have not yet completed their doctorate: Training in Quantitative Biology and Ecology, currently Quantitative Ecology Training.
-The program was launched in partnership with the South American Institute for Fundamental Research (ICTP-SAIFR) with the mission of preparing future scientists for research in ecology with a focus on using mathematics, physics, and computer science.
-The idea is to leverage Brazil’s potential—home to the world’s greatest biodiversity—and create, in the long term, a generation of highly qualified young scientists to address its challenges.
+In 2021, Serrapilheira launched its first program aimed at scientists who have not yet completed their doctorate: Training in Quantitative Biology and Ecology, currently Training in Quantitative Ecology.
+The program was launched in partnership with the South American Institute for Fundamental Research (ICTP-SAIFR) and came with the mission of preparing future scientists for research in ecology with a focus on the use of mathematics, physics, and computer science.
+The idea is to harness the potential of Brazil—a country that is home to the greatest biodiversity on the planet—and, in the long term, create a generation of highly qualified young people to deal with its challenges.
+The institute was a partner until the 2023 edition.
+Starting in 2024, the training program will take place in Rio de Janeiro.

 IDOR

-In 2020, Serrapilheira and the D’Or Institute for Research and Education (IDOR) jointly invested R$ 5 million in five research projects to understand and find solutions for COVID-19.
-Coordinated by scientists from UFRJ, USP, UFMG, Fiocruz, and IDOR, the projects were divided into three major areas: viral biology, mathematical models, and immunology.
-The partnership included interdisciplinary collaborations between the two institutes through data sharing and the diverse expertise of the professionals involved.
+In 2020, Serrapilheira and the D’Or Institute for Research and Education (IDOR) jointly invested R$ 5 million in five research projects aimed at understanding and finding solutions for Covid-19.
+Coordinated by scientists from UFRJ, USP, UFMG, Fiocruz, and IDOR, the projects fell into three broad areas: viral biology, mathematical models, and immunology.
+The partnership provided for interdisciplinary collaboration between the two institutes through the sharing of data and different areas of expertise among the professionals involved.